 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's exposure to credit risk is in its cash and receivables.
+The Company's exposure to credit risk is in its cash, restricted cash and receivables.
 Cash is held with major brokerage houses and major banks in Canada, which are high credit quality financial institutions as determined by rating agencies.
-At October 31, 2022, the Company's receivables included \$Nil (2021 - \$19,718) amounts receivable and \$1,359 (2021 - \$1,359) due from a related party.
+Restricted cash is held with a lawyer in trust.
+At October 31, 2023, the Company's receivables included \$1,359 (2022 - \$1,359) due from a related party and \$115,000 of accrued government grant receivable (2022 - \$Nil).
 Credit risk is determined to be low.